 Gingivitis is the earliest stage of gum disease and can be reversed.
-Bacteria are attracted to the plaque and growing tartar build up on the teeth both above and below the gum line.
-They produce toxins, irritating the delicate gum tissue and cause infection.
-Symptoms are swollen, red gums that also bleed easily and may product pus when touched.
+Bacteria are attracted to the plaque and growing tartar build-up on the teeth both above and below the gum line.
+They produce toxins, irritate the delicate gum tissue and cause infection.
+Symptoms are swollen, red gums that also bleed easily and may produce pus when touched.

 Periodontitis is the irreversible result of untreated gingivitis and affects the entire area around the tooth surface, including the special connective tissue and substance that hold teeth in place.
 The gums start to recede from teeth and holes called “pockets” form where food debris becomes trapped.
 Plaque and tartar spread beneath the gum line and ultimately, the resulting infections erode away the supporting structures and teeth are lost or have to be removed.

 Advanced periodontitis may affect internal organs such as the liver, kidneys and heart.
-Bacteria enter bloodstream from lesions in the mouth and are carried around the body.
-There is also evidence to support that diabetic pets are more likely to develop gum disease and this in turn can affect control of blood sugar levels.
+Bacteria enter the bloodstream from lesions in the mouth and are carried around the body.
+There is also evidence to support that diabetic pets are more likely to develop gum disease and this, in turn, can affect control of blood sugar levels.

 persistent bad breath

 yellow-brown build up on teeth, especially near the gums

 Some pets will only show pain when the situation has gone too far, so it is best to start their dental routine today and keep on top of it from the start- it will save you money and your pet a lot of unnecessary pain!